-The 20th Annual Conference on European Tort Law
+The 22nd Annual Conference on European Tort Law

-The 20th Annual Conference on European Tort Law, held on 8 April and 9 April 2021, was the first major digital event hosted by the Institute for European Tort Law of the Austrian Academy of Sciences and the University of Graz (ETL) and the European Centre of Tort and Insurance Law (ECTIL).
-It provided an opportunity for both practitioners and academics to discover the most significant tort law developments from across Europe.
-Experts from 29 jurisdictions present selected highlights from their contributions to the European Tort Law Yearbook, an annual volume which provides a comprehensive overview of legislative and judicial developments in tort law throughout Europe during the preceding year.
-As every year, the national reports were followed by an overview of EU law developments and a comparative, concluding summary, which critically assesses the most important trends and issues to emerge.
-A Special Session delved into the topic of ‘Duty to prevent harm’.
+The Annual Conference provides a unique opportunity for both practitioners and academics to discover the most significant tort law developments from across Europe in 2022.
+Experts from each of the many jurisdictions represented will present selected highlights from their contributions to the European Tort Law Yearbook, an annual volume which provides a comprehensive overview of legislative and judicial developments in tort law throughout Europe during the preceding year.
+(The Yearbook ‘European Tort Law 2022’ will be published in autumn 2023.)
+The national reports will be followed by an overview of EU law developments and a comparative, concluding summary, which will critically assess the most important trends and issues to emerge.